 I would highly recommend bringing USD for this trip.
 It would be best to have a nice collection of $5, $10 and $20 notes in order to pay for some of the fees at the borders.

-Most of the borders – if you travel through during the day – will have people exchanging money, so if you want to swap currencies before or after being in Belize or Guatemala, it is possible.
+Most of the borders are easy if you travel through during the day.
+Most will have people exchanging money.
+This is good if you want to swap currencies before or after being in Belize or Guatemala.

 Make sure you know the exchange rates.
-When you’re dealing with multiple currencies -Pesos (Mexico), Dollars (Belize and USD) and Queztal (Guatemala) – you need to be aware of how much everything is worth, or else you make yourself an easy target to be ripped off.
+When you’re dealing with multiple currencies, make sure to keep track.
+Pesos (Mexico), Dollars (Belize and USD) and Queztal (Guatemala) all came into play during this trip.
+You need to be aware of how much everything is worth, or else you make yourself an easy target to be ripped off.

 When we were there – February 2018 – the exchange rates were as follows: